zapwai/spellingbee-helper/README.md

 Ta To : 5 7
 </code>

-There is also a prep.pl script which can use tesseract to convert your screenshots into textfiles.
+I then added the prep.pl script which uses Tesseract to convert your screenshots into textfiles.

-Try the web app here: [zapwai.net/bee](https://zapwai.net/bee)
+Try the web version here: [zapwai.net/bee](https://zapwai.net/bee)